tatsumoto-ren/tatsumoto-ren.github.io/blog/writing-japanese.md

 ### How to make your own cards

-I recommend making production cards out of your old targeted sentence cards.
+I recommend making production cards from your existing targeted sentence cards.
+To do this,
-To do so choose a kanji you want to learn and find a note in your sentence bank where the target word contains this kanji.
+select a kanji you want to learn and find a note in your Anki collection where the target word contains this kanji.
-I recommend against using recently learned or new vocabulary for production cards, doing so can negatively affect retention.
+I advise against using recently learned or new vocabulary for production cards as this may have a negative impact on retention.

 ### Place production cards in another deck